christianspecht/roboshell-backup/img/readme.txt

-The "robot head" icon was created from scratch with OpenOffice Draw and converted into an .ico file with Junior Icon Editor (http://www.sibcode.com/junior-icon-editor/).
+The .ico file was created with Junior Icon Editor (http://www.sibcode.com/junior-icon-editor/)

 The ASCII logo was created with the Text Ascii Art Generator (http://patorjk.com/software/taag/), font "Standard".